-Employee training is a program designed to develop and improve technical skills and knowledge to do a specific job in a more efficient, successful, or safer manner.
+Employee training is a program designed to develop and improve technical and soft skills and knowledge to do a specific job in a more efficient, successful, or safer manner.

 Each training class or course supports the progression of the employee through their development plan.
 One way I visualize the difference is by thinking about what an architect does, versus what a contractor does.

 An architect will design a building and, with input from the client, decide what the overall building will look like when it is done: How many stories will it be?
 Will it have a foyer?
 Where will the stairs be?
 Will there be columns facing the street?